Times change and my website needed to change too. To see the 2020 update of this page click this link

 to be sure you do not ruin them.

 Outdoors, cleanup is more difficult.
 First off, your cats should not be out-and-about.
 But there are some things you can do.
 Open up the area to sunlight and drying by clipping back tree limbs and close mowing.
 Remove trash and stored junk from your yard.
 Encourage lawn growth and close mowing.
 Spread a fresh layer of sand or topsoil over the area that the cats inhabited.
-Wait 5 (warm) months, if you can, before allowing cats to re-access the area.
+Wait 5 (warm-season) months, if you can, before allowing cats to re-access the area.

 Do not bring new cats into the recovered cats environment until two weeks have passed since the new cat’s vaccination.